 Rates and fees

-The lender does state on its website that it doesn’t charge application or prepayment penalty fees.
-But it charges an origination fee, which isn’t specified and varies depending on your state and loan terms.
+OneMain Financial doesn’t charge application or prepayment penalty fees.
+But it does charge an origination fee, which isn’t specified and again varies depending on your state and loan terms.

 How can you use your OneMain Financial personal loan?